-15. COVID 19
+14. COVID-19

 The impact of COVID-19 in Canada and on the global economy increased significantly.
 As the impacts of COVID-19 continue, there could be further impact on the organization, its funders and donors.
-Management is actively monitoring the affect on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-As a result, management anticipates a temporary decline in donation revenue and has postponed a number of its essential fundraisers.
-Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Centre is not able to fully estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity at this time.
+Management is actively monitoring the effect on its financial condition, liquidity, operations, suppliers, industry, and workforce.
+The Centre is not able to fully estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity at this time.